Limescale: Chemical composition

-Ca2+ + 2 Ca2+ + + CO2 + H2O

 Note that CO2 is dissolved in the water.
 Carbon dioxide dissolved in water (aq) tends to equilibrate with carbon dioxide in the gaseous state (g):

-CO2(aq) CO2(g)

 The equilibrium of CO2 moves to the right, toward gaseous CO2, when water temperature rises or pressure falls.
 When water that contains dissolved calcium carbonate is warmed, CO2 leaves the water as gas, this reduces the amount involved in the reaction causing the equilibrium of bicarbonate and carbonate to re-balance to the right, increasing the concentration of dissolved carbonate.
-As the concentration of carbonate increases, calcium carbonate precipitates as the salt: Ca2+ + → CaCO3.
+As the concentration of carbonate increases, calcium carbonate precipitates as the salt:

 In pipes as limescale and in surface deposits of calcite as travertine or tufa the primary driver of calcite formation is the exsolution of gas.
 When heating hard water on the stove, these gas bubbles form on the surface of the pan prior to boiling.
-Gas exsolution can also occur when the confining pressure is released such as when you take the top off a beer bottle or where subsurface water is flowed into an atmospheric pressure tank.
+Gas exsolution can also occur when the confining pressure is released such as removing the top off a beer bottle or where subsurface water is flowed into an atmospheric pressure tank.

 As new cold water with dissolved calcium carbonate/bicarbonate is added and heated, the process continues: CO2 gas is again removed, carbonate concentration increases, and more calcium carbonate precipitates.